-Media AMWA is part of AMWA’s growing interest in the medical humanities with a focus on Film & Medicine.
-We employ the power of film as a tool for education and advocacy.
-The films this community features are relevant to AMWA’s work to improve healthcare, address healthcare disparities, promote gender equity, and empower women.
+Media AMWA is part of AMWA’s growing interest in the medical humanities with a focus on film & medicine.
+Film has the power to change the way we see the world by offering a different lens and for some, a new perspective.
+AMWA promotes film as a tool for education and advocacy.
+The films we feature are relevant to AMWA’s work to improve healthcare, address healthcare disparities, promote gender equity, and empower women.

 Dance, Theater, & Medicine